 Materials: A blindfold and a course for the participants.

 - Create a course with some obstacles to avoid.

 - Split the group into teams.

-- Have teams select a person to be blindfolded and a person to lead the blindfolded person.
+- Have teams select a team member to be blindfolded and a team member to lead the blindfolded person.

-- Instruct the leaders to guide the blindfolded person with only verbal communication through the course.
+- Instruct the leaders to guide the blindfolded team member with only verbal communication through the course.

-- The first person to cross the finish line wins.
+- The first team member to cross the finish line wins.

 - Come up with 10-15 questions relating to people in general.
 (For example, who had a paper route growing up?)
 Photocopy the questions for the entire group.